-1 2 3 4 Name of Program Objective Timeframe in H.E Status of Program Implementation Program 5.2: Continue to seek all available sources of financing for affordable housing opportunities for the special needs households in the County.
-Specifically target the following known sources: - Community Development Block Grants - Affordable Housing and Sustainable Communities program (AHSC) - Joe Serna, Jr. Farmworker Housing Grant Program - Mobile/manufactured home Park Resident - Ownership Program (MPROP) - Multifamily Housing Program (MHP) - CalHome Program - Home Investment Partnerships Program (HOME) - Other emerging financing tools Promote equal housing opportunity and production of special needs housing units On-going On-going Program 5.3: Review policies that affect group homes, transitional housing, and the full range of licensed healthcare programs and facilities in order to: - Determine long term sustainability of existing group home facilities for lower income individuals and consider providing incentives needed to sustain existing facilities and develop additional facilities. - Ensure that local requirements conform to State law regarding transitional housing and shelters, especially the number of beds triggering a discretionary permit.
+1 2 3 LAIIIBIT B Name of Program Objective Timeframe in H.E Status of Program Implementation Program 5.2: Continue to seek all available sources of financing for affordable housing opportunities for the special needs households in the County.
+Specifically target the following known sources: - Community Development Block Grants - Affordable Housing and Sustainable Communities program (AHSC) - Joe Serna, Jr. Farmworker Housing Grant Program - Mobile/manufactured home Park Resident - Ownership Program (MPROP) - Multifamily Housing Program (MHP) - CalHome Program - Home Investment Partnerships Program (HOME) - Other emerging financing tools Promote equal housing opportunity and production of special needs housing units On-going On-going On-going Program 5.3: Review policies that affect group homes, transitional housing, and the full range of licensed healthcare programs and facilities in order to: - Determine long term sustainability of existing group home facilities for lower income individuals and consider providing incentives needed to sustain existing facilities and develop additional facilities. - Ensure that local requirements conform to State law regarding transitional housing and shelters, especially the number of beds triggering a discretionary permit.
 Promote housing equal opportunity and production of special needs housing units Ongoing This program was envisioned to move forward in cooperation with the County Health Department.
 At this time, there are insufficient staff resources to proceed, in light of higher priority activities consuming available staff time.
 Program 5.4: Continue support of programs including annual jurisdictional funding of the Homeless Action Partnership activities and the Emergency Winter Shelter Program that address the needs of the homeless population, including: - Supporting and funding the Emergency Winter Shelter Program which provides shelter to homeless persons during the winter months; - Supporting efforts of the Countywide Continuum of Care Coordinating Group to address the housing and service needs of people who are homeless.
-These include emergency, transitional, permanent housing and rapid re-housing programs, as well as supportive services such as employment support, case management, and treatment for health, substance abuse, and mental illnesses; and - Identifying potential sites for and potential financial Promote housing equal opportunity and production of special needs housing units On-going, Annual The County currently participates in a multi-jurisdictional program to fund the Emergency Winter Shelter Program in north and south Santa Cruz County.
+These include emergency, transitional, permanent housing and rapid re-housing programs, as well as supportive services such as employment support, case management, and treatment for health, substance abuse, and mental illnesses; and - Identifying potential sites for and potential financial contributions to the construction of transitional facilities and potentially replacing the National Guard Armory in Santa Cruz County in accordance with the priorities established in ALL IN the Santa Cruz County Strategic Plan to Address, Reduce, and Eventually End Homelessness.
+Promote housing equal opportunity and production of special needs housing units On-going, Annual The County currently participates in a multi-jurisdictional program to fund the Emergency Winter Shelter Program in north and south Santa Cruz County.
 The County is the lead agency for the Countywide Continuum of Care Coordinating Group.
 The community is currently working to implement key programs developed through the homeless strategic plan, "All In", which was adopted by the Board of Supervisors on March 24, 2015.
 The County has added staff resources to address homelessness, and is revising its approach to addressing homelessness in Spring 2018.
-The County continues to act as the Continuum of Care lead agency.
+The County continues to act as the Continuum of Care lead agency and is currently pursuing various new sources of state and/or federal funding for homeless programs.